 The integration effort varies extremely with the technical capabilities of the respective user.

-In the following we would like to present you both possibilities.
+In the following we would like to introduce you to both possibilities.
 If you have not had any technical contact with FTP programs, PHP, CSS etc., we would like to recommend our plugin to you, it will save you a lot of work and possibly also frustration when trying it out.

 The 10 seconds integration via plugin "Divi DSGVO & Google Fonts".

 You can buy and download the plugin directly from our plugin store.
-Immediately after the order you will receive the plugin file, which you can install in WordPress via "Plugins > install" and the button "Upload plugin" can install.
+Immediately after the order you will receive the plugin file, which you can download in WordPress via "Plugins > install" and the button "Upload plugin" can install.

 After uploading, you must use the Activate plugin.
 The link to activate is displayed directly after the upload.

 With this, the work is almost done.
 Now you only have to check the settings of our plugin once again, you can find them after activation under "Divi > Theme Options" and there in the tab "GDPR".
 Enter your license key here and adjust the settings if necessary.

 Now you can still click the "Preload fonts now"to load the Google Fonts directly initially.
 If you don't do this, the plugin will do it automatically when browsing in the frontend or once a day via cronjob.

 Manual integration via custom plugin or child theme

 If your Divi website already has a child theme, then add the CSS codes mentioned below as well as font files in your child theme, then you don't need a separate plugin.